 Safety is not the primary reason for labeling genetically engineered food, but given current gaps in safety assessment, safety is not adequately assured and labeling could help identify any safety problems that might possibly arise.
-There is global agreement that GE differs from conventional breeding, and that safety assessments should be completed for all GE foods prior to marketing.
-Codex Alimentarius, the food safety standards organization jointly run by the World Health Organization and the Food and Agriculture Organization (both UN bodies), has developed a set of documents on how GE safety should be assessed including whether there are increased levels http://stopogm.net/sites/stopogm.net/files/webfm/plataforma/proteomics complementarytoolzolla.pdf
+There is global agreement that safety assessments should be required for all GE foods prior to marketing.
+Codex Alimentarius, the food safety standards organization jointly run by the World Health Organization and the Food and Agriculture Organization (both UN bodies), has developed a set of documents on how GE safety should be assessed7 including whether there are increased levels of toxins or allergens in the foods, nutritional changes, or if there are any unexpected effects.10 Premarket safety assessments are now mandatory in most developed countries, including all of Europe, Australia, Japan and China.
+However, they are not required in the United States.